LeonardoSya/Dashboard/knowledge.md

 9. Static rendering: data fetching and rendering happens on the server at build time(when you deploy), the result can then be distributed and cached in a Content Delivery Network (CDN).

 10. Static rendering is useful for UI with **no data or data that is shared across users**, such as a static blog or a product page.

+11. Dynamic Rendering: content is rendered on the server for each user at request time.
+Moreover, dynamic rendering allows you to access information that can only be known at request time, such as cookies or the URL search parameters.